 - Bundle size: unnecessary deps, code-split opportunities

-- Image handling: unoptimized formats, no lazy loading
+- Image handling: unoptimized formats, no lazy loading, no width/height

-- API calls: waterfall vs parallel, caching opportunities
+- API calls: request waterfalls vs parallel, missing caching

 - Cold-start risks on serverless functions

-For each finding: severity, location, fix, expected impact.
+For each finding: severity, location, fix as a diff, and expected impact

 - Run the UX/accessibility audit:

-Audit this project for UX dark patterns and accessibility issues.
-Check:
+Audit this project for accessibility (WCAG 2.2 AA) and UX dark patterns.

 - Prioritize.
 Blockers first, then warnings, then nits.
-Cap the list at 10 items per session; you’ll fatigue past that.
+Cap each session at about 10 items — you will fatigue past that.

 - Re-audit after fixes.
 Run the same prompts on the patched code.
-New findings = the AI is calibrated; zero new findings = it’s pattern-matching.
+A few new findings means the AI is genuinely reading your code; zero new findings on a real codebase usually means it is pattern-matching, so add more context.

 Sample findings to expect

-- Public Firebase config object includes the database URL — that’s fine (it’s public anyway), but the AI will flag it; verify rules are tight.
+- A public Firebase config object that includes the database URL — that is fine (it is meant to be public), but the AI will flag it.
+Verify your Security Rules are actually tight.

-useEffectwith no dependency array — runs every render, fine for some uses but flagged as performance concern.- Generic error toasts (“Something went wrong”) — flagged as UX dark pattern; expand to actionable.
+useEffectwith no dependency array — runs on every render.
+Sometimes intentional, often flagged as a performance concern. - Generic error toasts (“Something went wrong”) — flagged as a UX problem; expand them to something actionable.

 - Missing

-rel="noopener noreferrer"ontarget="_blank"links — common, flagged as security. dangerouslySetInnerHTMLwithout sanitization — real blocker.
+rel="noopener noreferrer"ontarget="_blank"links — common, flagged as a minor security/perf issue. dangerouslySetInnerHTMLwithout sanitization — a real blocker (stored XSS).- An unpinned or transitive dependency flagged by

 First-run exercise

 Run the security audit on your highest-stakes feature (auth, payments, admin).
-Treat it as a calibration: does the AI surface real issues or generic ones?
-Three real findings = workflow is working on your stack.
-Zero real findings + 5 generic ones = your context paste was too thin; add more files.
+Treat it as a calibration: does the AI surface real, file-specific issues or generic ones?
+Three concrete findings means the workflow is working on your stack.
+Zero real findings plus five generic ones means your context paste was too thin — add more files.

 Quality check

 - Did findings cite specific files and lines, or were they “you should consider”?
-Specific = signal; vague = noise.
+Specific is signal; vague is noise.

 - Are blockers actually blockers?
-AI sometimes labels nits as blockers — push back: “Why is this a release blocker vs a nit?”
+AI sometimes labels a nit as a blocker — push back: “Why is this a release blocker rather than a nit?”

-- Did fixes come as diffs you can paste, or as prose?
+- Did fixes arrive as diffs you can paste, or as prose?
 Demand diffs.

-- After applying fixes, does the re-audit return clean?
-If new issues appeared, validate them before treating as real.
+- After applying fixes, does the re-audit come back clean?
+If new issues appeared, validate them before treating them as real.

 How to reuse this workflow

-- Save the three audit prompts as a single doc, with project name and stack baked in.
+- Save the three audit prompts in one doc, with your project name and stack baked in.

-- Maintain a “previously caught” log per project.
+- Keep a “previously caught” log per project.
 Patterns repeat across releases.

-- Run before every external review (AdSense, App Store, SOC 2 prep).
-The AI’s pre-flight cuts surprises.
+- Run it before every external review (AdSense, App Store, SOC 2 prep).
+The pre-flight cuts surprises.

-- For teams, paste the audit findings + fixes into the release notes.
-Future you will thank current you.
+- For teams, paste the findings plus fixes into the release notes so the next person inherits the context.

 Common mistakes

 - Treating the AI audit as comprehensive.
-It catches 60-80% of obvious issues; the remaining 20-40% needs human eyes or real pen testing.
+It catches the obvious mechanical issues; business-logic flaws and the manual ~60% of WCAG criteria need human eyes or a real pen test.

 - Not validating fixes.
-AI sometimes “fixes” by suppressing the symptom (catch + ignore) instead of addressing the root cause.
+AI sometimes “fixes” by suppressing the symptom (catch-and-ignore) instead of addressing the root cause.

 - Pasting too little context and getting generic advice.
-The fix is more context, not better prompts.
+The fix is more context, not a better prompt.

 - Running all three audits as one mega-prompt.
-Quality degrades; do them separately and triage per audit.
+Quality drops; do them separately and triage per audit.

 - Ignoring nits forever.
-They compound; one nit per release becomes 30 nits in a year.
+They compound — one nit per release becomes 30 in a year.

 - Skipping the re-audit.
-The first audit’s findings might mask each other; the second pass surfaces the deeper layer.
+The first pass’s findings can mask each other; the second pass surfaces the deeper layer.

 FAQ

-- Does this replace a real security audit?: No. It’s the pre-flight that makes the real audit faster and cheaper.
-SOC 2 and PCI need humans.
+- Does this replace a real security audit?: No. It is the pre-flight that makes the real audit faster and cheaper.
+SOC 2 and PCI need humans, and so do business-logic access checks.

-- What about specific vulnerabilities like CSRF in framework X?: Frame the prompt to your stack: “This is Next.js 14 with App Router; check for CSRF in Server Actions specifically.”
+- What about framework-specific issues like CSRF?: Name your stack: “This is Next.js with App Router; check for CSRF in Server Actions specifically.”
 Targeted prompts get targeted findings.

-- Can I automate this in CI?: Yes, with caveats.
-Pipe project files to the model on each PR; gate merges on “no new blockers.”
-Be prepared to override the AI’s severity calls.
+- Can I run this in CI?: Yes, with caveats.
+Pipe changed files to the model on each PR and gate on “no new blockers.”
+Cursor’s BugBot automates a similar per-PR review.
+Always keep a human override on severity.

 Related